alexmaul/AFD-WebUI/doc/Install.md

 - The [NodeJS](https://nodejs.org) interpreter executable is required to run the server.

 - For the installation a connection to the Internet is required.
-To run the server, you only need network connection between server and client.
+To run the server, you only need network connection between client and server.

-- If you have your own OpenSSL PEM certificate files, place them into the project sub-directory `certs/`.

-- Open the port you intend to use in the firewall(s) for protocols HTTP+WS or HTTPS+WSS.
+- On the server side, open the port you intend to use in the firewall(s) for protocols HTTP+WS or HTTPS+WSS.

+- If you have your own OpenSSL PEM certificate files,

+  - place them into the project sub-directory `certs/`.

+  - or use the parameter `--cert` when starting the *AFD Web-UI* server.

 ### Install `afd-webui`